 Retrace the footsteps of an age old culture to their holy city, Machu Picchu The Incas were a very systematized culture and they constructed many Inca routes throughout the Andes in a system of connections they called Qhapaq Ñan.
-The most legendary of all the paths is known as the Camino Inca or the Classic Inca Trail to Machu Picchu, the grand path to the vestiges of the beautiful mountain top city of Machu Picchu.
+The most legendary of all the paths is known as the Inca Trail or the Classic Inca Trail to Machu Picchu, the grand path to the vestiges of the beautiful mountain top city of Machu Picchu.
 Spread over 4 days this wonderful 44 kilometer Inca Trail Hike crosses three marvelous high passes and comes across many classical archaeological sites, finishing at the citadel of Machu Picchu.

 Huayna Picchu and Inca Trail: We recommend too book in advance.